-- 1. The Parties shall cooperate to ensure the conservation and sustainable management and use of fisheries resources at bilateral, sub-regional, regional and multilateral levels. - 2.
-The Parties shall cooperate to ensure that fisheries resources are conserved and managed effectively, harvested sustainably, and social and economic returns are optimized. - 3.
-[The Parties agree to promote the zone-based fisheries management approach as opposed to the flag-based or catch-based approach [within their Exclusive Economic Zones and the adoption of compatible measures on the high seas]].
+- The Parties shall cooperate to ensure the conservation and sustainable management and use of fisheries resources at bilateral, sub-regional, regional and multilateral levels, as appropriate. - The Parties shall cooperate to ensure that fisheries resources are conserved and managed effectively, harvested sustainably, and social and economic returns are optimized. - 3.
+The Parties agree to promote transparent and science-based conservation and management measures in line with international law, in particular the rules and principles set out in the UNCLOS and the UN Fish Stocks Agreement, and respecting conservation and management measures adopted by Regional Fisheries Management Organisations, where applicable. - 4.

-- 4. [The Parties agree that the terms and conditions of bilateral and or multilateral access agreements and other commercially sensitive information identified as such by a Party shall remain confidential among the Parties.] - 5.
 The Parties shall cooperate to ensure the sustainable economic development of coastal fisheries through effective policies, laws and regulations.
 They shall promote access to fisheries resources by local communities, and small-scale and artisanal fishers, and promote food security and inter-generational and intra-generational equity.